FilipNest/colouredsquares/readme.md

 **Note: There is a pull request (https://github.com/FilipNest/colouredsquares/pull/1) that fixes a possible server bug if JS is enabled, the websocket connection is supported, works and then fails.
-This is not merged in as it was made 8 hours after the A List Apart 10k competition deadline.**
+This is not merged in as it was sadly made 8 hours after the A List Apart 10k competition deadline.
+It'll be merged in at a later date.**

-A hopefully working version of the app is available at [10k.colouredsquares.com](10k.colouredsquares.com).
+A hopefully working version of the app is available at http://10k.colouredsquares.com

 # Coloured squares